 a) Lacking a concrete digital strategy

-b) Collecting wrong data from your tools
+b) Collecting the wrong data from your tools

 If you run an online business, you will know that there is no way to survive in an online business without the data provided by the various analytics tools online.
 From traffic stats to most visited pages, most clicked buttons, etc, these tools are all piling information upon information.
-All you need to do is analyse the data, find specific metrics and messages from the data, then act upon it to drive growth for your company.
-Customers leave feedback directly or indirectly on these tools.
+All you need to do is analyze the data, find specific metrics and messages from the data, then act upon it to drive growth for your company.
+Customers leave feedback both directly or indirectly on these tools.

-c) Hard to find information
+c) Hard-to-find information

 As you design your website, do you consider the customer in mind?
 If you do, you will put all the important information where it can easily be found.
 Be it a mobile app or a web application, the data needs to be easily reachable.
 A lot of customer support emails have been seen to actually emanate from a poor arrangement of information on the site.
 Ensure that all information that might be required by a customer is easy to find: from FAQs to benefits and features.